Halloween Sale: Flat 70% + Addl. 25% Off + 30 Days Extra Lab on all Courses | Use Coupon HS25 in Checkout | Offer Expires InEnroll Now

-Different types behave differently in Python.
-For example,
+Operators on different types behave differently in Python.

 On integers it just sums up the integers